 University of Newcastle upon Tyne

-Academic medicine in Newcastle continues to go from strength to strength, based, to a large extent, on the strong partnership that exists between the Faculty of Medical Sciences at Newcastle University and the Newcastle upon Tyne Hospitals NHS Foundation Trust.
+Academic medicine in Newcastle continues to go from strength-to-strength.
+To a large extent, this is based on the strong partnership between the Faculty of Medical Sciences at Newcastle University and the Newcastle upon Tyne Hospitals NHS Foundation Trust.

 - to be a centre of world class research

 - to deliver high quality teaching

 - to play a role in the economic development of the North East of England.

 These webpages highlight the achievements of the partnership over the past year and discuss the opportunities and challenges that lie ahead.

 The Faculty of Medical Sciences continues to enjoy an excellent reputation as one of the leading medical schools in the UK for research and teaching.
 This success relies heavily on the close collaboration and strong partnership between the Faculty and The Newcastle Hospitals.
 In the last year we have seen new, exciting developments with the appointment of Professor Julia Newton as the new Dean of Clinical Medicine, and Professor David Jones as the Dean of Research.
 Both work closely with the Newcastle Hospitals' Medical Director, Mr Andy Welch.